leah-jala/PP5-PaperDreams7Apr/README.md

 - Build brand awareness through an online presence.
 On a real site much effort would be put into the creation and use of a logo, but I didn't have resources for this mock-project.
 However, the colour scheme and the style of the site creates a memorable aesthetic.
 - Generating leads.
 Emails can be collected through the MailChimp newsletter signup and via the contact form opt-in to the newsletter.
 - Engaging customers and followers.
 The tutorials page and the Facebook page gives people reasons to keep coming back o the site and engaging directly with the artist.
 - Driving sales with email marketing.
 The eventual newsletter can be used to let people know where she will be exhibiting work.
-Future features could include a blog page for the purpose of such annoucements and news.
+Future features could include a blog page for the purpose of such announcements and news.

-#### SEO & Analytic
+### SEO & Analytic

-USE WORDTRACKER.COM FREE TRIAL!!!!!!!!!!!!!

 1. Keyword Search